bonavolontag/MyWebRSS/README.md

 TODO
 ----
 Informations in this document will be implemented in beta version.
 For the service to be usefull, this could be added:
-* import a list of RSS feeds from a OPML file
+* import a list of RSS feeds from an OPML file
 * language support
 * adding a share button (Twitter, Facebook)
 * add a developper key system for the API